-The Victim-Witness Assistance Division has trained and experienced Victim-Witness Consultants to work with victims, witnesses and their families throughout and beyond the criminal justice process.
+The Victim-Witness Assistance Division has trained and experienced Victim-Witness Advocates to work with victims, witnesses and their families throughout and beyond the criminal justice process.
 They serve as the liaison between the victims, prosecutor, law enforcement and other criminal justice agencies.
 It is important to us that victims are treated fairly and remain an integral part of the proceedings.

 Crisis Intervention and Emergency Assistance